LIBREhub/fiber-coupled-laser-illumination/sistema-optico.md

 ## Optical Lens {pagestep}

-Shim [inner ring] into [OP tool].
-Then, insert into [optical tube] and rotate to a minimum depth of 6mm to later insert lens and second internal ring.
+Insert [inner ring] into the [ring tool].
+Then, insert into the [optical tube] and rotate to a minimum depth of 6mm to later insert the lens and second internal ring.

 ![](images/anillo1-OP.jpg)
 ![](images/anillo1-OP_1.jpg)